Sunday, October 6, 2024

 The creation and life in The Hermit Tarot card were taken a step further when I pulled one more Tarot card to add to this combination.
 I drew Temperance, which is interesting because Temperance follows Death in the Major Arcana line.
 Death reaps…Temperance shows!
 Temperance is one of the creation cards in the Tarot, it is alchemy, art, and inspiration.

-So my general thought on this four-card combination is that there will be quite a bit of clearing, cleaning, and organizing to be done this week, sending out ideas and projects (the swords in the Nine and the ships setting sail in The Hermit with the aid of the wind/air of the Swords suit!), a lot of creating this week.
+So my general thought on this four-card combination is that there will be quite a bit of clearing, cleaning, and organizing to be done this week.
+There might be sending out of ideas and projects (the swords in the Nine and the ships set sail in The Hermit with the aid of the wind/air of the Swords suit!), a lot of creating this week.

 Death was the first card drawn, and so I feel I have to acknowledge that.
 So my second thought on this four-card combination is that worry/concern/serious contemplation-philosophy (all of which is Nine of Swords) of mortality, either mine or someone else’s (as it is my experience that the Nine of Swords tends to crop up for worry over another) is going to be a theme this week.